Unofficial Minutes – November 15, 2023

 Delhi, IA 52223

-The regular meeting of the Combined Lake Delhi Recreational Facility and Water Quality District was called to order at 5:01 pm by President Althoff.
+The regular meeting of the Combined Lake Delhi Recreational Facility and Water Quality District was held and called to order at 5:01 pm by President Althoff.

-Support Staff via Zoom: Laurie Kramer and Lori Tucker.
+Support Staff via Zoom: Laurie Kramer and Randy Rattenborg

-A motion to approve minutes from previous meetings was made by Leonard, seconded by Staebell.
+A motion to approve minutes from previous meetings was made by Thompson, second by Burger.
 All ayes.
 Motion carried.

 The Board reviewed claims from the General Fund (81000) as presented.
-Claims included utilities, maintenance contract, clerical expense, lobbyist expense, copier expense, blanket insurance, generator repair, and port-a-potties.
-Claims totaled $16,340.03 from the General Fund.
-A motion was made by Leonard, seconded by Staebell to approval all claims.
+Claims included utilities, maintenance contract, clerical expense, office supplies, lobbyist expense, legal fees, bond fee, copier expense, dam maintenance (50%) and engineering services (50%).
+Claims totaled $33,850.10 from the General Fund.
+Claims for Fund 81006 included dam maintenance and engineering services totaling $26,816.08.
+A motion was made by Thompson, second by Scherrman to approve all claims.
 All ayes.
 Motion carried.

 Committee Updates:

-A motion to adjourn was made by Burger, second by Staebell.
+A motion to adjourn was made by Burger, second by Scherrman.
 All ayes.
 Motion carried.
-Meeting adjourned at 6:13 p.m.
+Meeting adjourned at 5:35 p.m.

 The Combined Lake Delhi Recreational Facility and Water Quality District